Leadership

 Key Takeaway

 Copilots made execution cheap.
-Leadership now means designing decision systems—metrics, guardrails, and incentives—so speed compounds into advantage instead of compounding into risk.
+Leadership is now decision design: explicit ownership, enforced guardrails, and proof-based “done” so speed doesn’t turn into hidden risk.

-4. Separate altitudes: RFCs for architecture; PR flow for implementation.
+4. Separate decision altitudes: RFCs for irreversible architecture; PR flow for implementation detail.

-5. Reward outcomes: customer impact, reliability, and reusable leverage.
+5. Reward outcomes: customer impact, reliability gains, and reusable foundations—not artifact volume.

 Alex Dev